joinpursuit/Pursuit-Core-iOS/lessons/conditionals/exercises/exercises.md

 # Conditionals

 ### Question 1.
-What is the advantage of a __switch__ over an __if__ statement?
+What is one reason to use a __switch__ over an __if__ statement?
 - a.
-There is no advantage.
+They are exactly the same.
 - b.
-A switch statement is very versatile because it lets you use ranges and sequences in a single case statement.
+A switch statement is more versatile because it lets you use ranges and sequences in a single case statement.
+- c.
+Switch statements are easier to read.

 ### Question 2.
 What's missing from the switch statement below?
 - a.
-Missing case statements from the other month
+The case statement needs to say month == 1
 - b.
 The code is valid and not missing anything
 - c.
-The above code will not compile because switch statements need case statements for all expected values or a default statement.
+The below code will not compile because switch statements need case statements for all expected values or a default statement.

 ```
 let months = 1...12

 for month in months {
     switch month {